OT-OSM/elasticsearch/README.md

 ```
 * ansible-playbook elastic.yml

-**After successful installation of elasticsearch, you can check whether elasticsearch is responding or not by sending the curl request to configured**
+**After installation of elasticsearch, you can check whether elasticsearch is responding or not by curl request to configured port on elasticsearch ip**
-**port on destination ip**
 ![response](./media/checkResponse.png)